cecilia-balocchi/OrderedSSP/readme.md

 ## Simulations

 Simulations were ran and analyzed using different scripts:
-- `scripts/simulation_from_model.R` calls `scripts/simulate_model.R` to generate sevaral synthetic datasets from the model; then analyzes and saves the results.
+- `scripts/simulation_from_model.R` calls `scripts/simulate_model.R` and `scripts/simulate_model_FB.R` to generate sevaral synthetic datasets from the model; then analyzes and saves the results.
-- `scripts/simulation_from_dir.R` calls `scripts/simulate_dir.R` to generate sevaral synthetic datasets with a DP clustering distribution; then analyzes and saves the results.
+- `scripts/simulation_from_dir.R` calls `scripts/simulate_dir.R` and `scripts/simulate_dir_FB.R` to generate sevaral synthetic datasets with a DP clustering distribution; then analyzes and saves the results.
-- `scripts/simulation_from_PYP.R` calls `scripts/simulate_pyp.R` to generate sevaral synthetic datasets with a PYP clustering distribution; then analyzes and saves the results.
+- `scripts/simulation_from_PYP.R` calls `scripts/simulate_pyp.R` and `scripts/simulate_pyp_FB.R` to generate sevaral synthetic datasets with a PYP clustering distribution; then analyzes and saves the results.
-- `scripts/simulation_from_zipf.R` calls `scripts/simulate_zipf.R` to generate sevaral synthetic datasets with a Zipf clustering distribution; then analyzes and saves the results.
+- `scripts/simulation_from_zipf.R` calls `scripts/simulate_zipf.R` and `scripts/simulate_zipf_FB.R` to generate sevaral synthetic datasets with a Zipf clustering distribution; then analyzes and saves the results.
+(Note, the files ending in `_FB.R` implement the full Bayes approach.)

 The script `scripts/simulations_plots.R` is used to combine the results and produce plots and tables.